Vibrational modes of negatively charged silicon-vacancy centers in diamond from ab initio calculations

-\acknowledgments We thank M. Bijeikyt\.{e}, M. W. Doherty, F. Jelezko, A. Matulis, I. S. Osad'ko, and L. Razinkovas for fruitful discussions.
+\acknowledgments We thank M. Bijeikyt\.{e}, M. W. Doherty, F. Jelezko, A. Matulis, and I. S. Osad'ko for fruitful discussions.
 A.~G. acknowledges the support from NIIF Supercomputer Center Grant No.~1090, and National Research Development and Innovation Office of Hungary (NKFIH) within the Quantum Technology National Excellence Program (Project No.~2017-1.2.1-NKP-2017-00001).
 G.~T. acknowledges support \'{U}NKP-17-3-III New National Excellence Program of the Ministry of Human Capacities of Hungary.
-A.~A. was supported by a grant No.~M-ERA.NET-1/2015 from the Research Council of Lithuania.
+L.~R. and A.~A. were supported by a grant No.~M-ERA.NET-1/2015 from the Research Council of Lithuania.
 Additional calculations were performed at the High Performance Computing Center ``HPC Saul\.etekis'' in Faculty of Physics, Vilnius University.